fernandocorrearuiz/fernandocorrearuiz/README.md

 ### Projects

-Habit Tracker is a full stack web app for Personal Development that I have built as part of my final project at Codaisseur.
+[The Habit Tracker] (https://the-habit-tracker.netlify.app) is a full stack web app for Personal Development that I have built.
 It allows you to keep track of your personal goals and daily weight, as well as helping you to do Yoga sessions.

 [Habit Tracker: Frontend repo](https://github.com/fernandocorrearuiz/HabitTracker-frontend)